beeware/briefcase/docs/how-to/publishing/android.rst

 navigation pane (typically on the left side of the screen) contains grayed out check marks covering all the sections with required details.
-Visit each of these sections in turn; when you have met the requirements of each section, the checkmark will turn green.
+Visit each of these sections in turn; when you have met the requirements of each section, the check mark will turn green.
 Once all the checkmarks are green, you're ready to release your app.

 Create a release